dantegates/porter/docs/rest_api.rst

 Prediction Service Endpoints
 ----------------------------

-Each prediction service added to an instance of :class:`porter.services.ModelApp` (often referred to as a "porter app") is routed to its own endpoint.
+Each prediction service added to an instance of :class:`ModelApp <porter.services.ModelApp>` (often referred to as a "porter app") is routed to its own endpoint.
 The endpoint is computed from attributes of the model services: ``/<model name>/<model version>/prediction``.
 For example:

 .. code-block:: python